hayesHowYaDoin/katas/libs/lcdigits/README.md

 |_| ..| |.|
 ..| ..| |_|

+Additional requirements:

-Additional requirements: assume the display is of a fixed width.
+The use case I am designing for is a fixed-width display, where the intent is for it to display a single number (i.e. a digital clock).
+With that in mind, assume the display is of a fixed width.
 Numbers with fewer digits than the width of the display should be right-justified with no leading 0s.

 (source: https://github.com/garora/TDD-Katas/blob/main/src/README.md)